Singularity categories of Gorenstein monomial algebras: Introduction

 In general, it is difficult to describe the singularity categories and the Gorenstein projective modules.
-Many people are trying to describe them for some special classes of algebras, see e.g. \cite{Chen1,Chen,CSZ,CGLu,IO,Ka,Ki1,Ki2,Ki3,Lu,LuoZ1,LuoZ2,Rin,Shen1,Shen,Ya}.
+Many people are trying to describe them for some special classes of algebras; see e.g. \cite{Chen,CSZ,CGLu,IO,Ka,Ki1,Ki2,Ki3,Lu,Rin,Shen1,Shen,Ya}.
 In this paper, we focus on describing the (graded) singularity categories of Gorenstein monomial algebras.
-For a monomial algebra $A$, the authors in \cite{CSZ} gave an explicit classification of indecomposable Gorenstein projective $A$-modules, which unifies the results in \cite{Rin} and \cite{Ka} to some extent.
-For some special monomial algebras, their singularity categories are also described explicitly, please see, for example, \cite{Rin} for Nakayama algebras, \cite{Ka} for gentle algebras and \cite{Chen} for quadratic monomial algebras.
+For a monomial algebra $A$, X-W. Chen, D. Shen and G. Zhou in \cite{CSZ} give an explicit classification of indecomposable Gorenstein projective $A$-modules, which unifies the results in \cite{Rin} and \cite{Ka} to some extent.
+For some special monomial algebras, their singularity categories are also described explicitly; see \cite{Rin} for Nakayama algebras, \cite{Ka} for gentle algebras and \cite{Chen} for quadratic monomial algebras.

-Recently Yamaura \cite{Ya} proved that for a finite-dimensional positively graded self-injective algebra $A=\bigoplus_{i\geq0}A_i$ with $\gldim A_0<\infty$, its stable category of the $\Z$-graded modules admits a tilting object.
-Inspired by this result, we consider the ($\Z$-)graded singularity categories of monomial algebras, since monomial algebras are naturally graded algebras by setting each arrow to be degree one.
-Before proving that the graded singularity categories of Gorenstein monomial algebras admit tilting objects, we consider the stable category of the $\Z$-graded Gorenstein projective modules $D_{sg}(\mod^\Z A)$ over a positively graded Gorenstein algebra $A=\bigoplus_{i\geq0}A_i$.
-We show that if $A=\bigoplus_{i\geq0}A_i$ is a finite-dimensional positively graded $1$-Gorenstein algebra with $\gldim A_0<\infty$, then $D_{sg}(\mod^\Z A)$ admits a silting object, see Theorem \ref{theorem silting object}.
-Recall that for a triangulated category $\cc$, an object $T$ is called to be a \emph{silting object}, if $\Hom_\cc(T,T[m])=0$ for any $m>0$, and $T$ generates $\cc$, see \cite{KV,AI}.
+Recently K. Yamaura \cite{Ya} proved that for a finite-dimensional positively graded self-injective algebra $A=\bigoplus_{i\geq0}A_i$ with $\gldim A_0<\infty$, its stable category of the $\Z$-graded modules admits a tilting object.
+Inspired by this result, we consider the $\Z$-graded singularity category $D_{sg}(\mod^\Z A)$ for a positively graded Gorenstein algebra $A=\bigoplus_{i\geq0}A_i$.
+To state our results, we need some notations.

-Besides, following \cite{Ya}, the truncation functors are defined as follows.
+Following \cite{Ya}, we define the truncation functors as follows.
 For a $\Z$-graded $A$-module $X$, $X_{\geq i}$ is a $\Z$-graded sub $A$-module of $X$ defined by